MerginMaps/docs/src/tutorials/capturing-first-data/index.md

 * Capture field data with their locations, photos and notes
 * Query and edit field data

+## Install <MobileAppName />

+Download <MobileAppName /> to your Android device, iPhone or iPad.
+You can find it in the app store of your platform:

+<AppDownload></AppDownload>

 ## Creating a project in <MobileAppName />